Particular/docs.particular.net/samples/msmq/simple/sample.md

 ---
-title: Simple RabbitMQ Transport usage
+title: Simple MSMQ Transport usage
-reviewed: 2016-10-18
+reviewed: 2017-06-20
-component: Rabbit
+component: MSMQ
 related:
-- nservicebus/rabbitmq
-- nservicebus/rabbitmq/connection-settings
+- nservicebus/msmq
 ---

 ## Prerequisites

-Ensure an instance of RabbitMQ is running and accessible.
+Ensure that MSMQ has been installed.

 ## Code walk-through

-This sample shows basic usage of RabbitMQ as a transport for NServiceBus.
-The application sends an empty message to itself, via the RabbitMQ broker, and writes to the console when the message is received.
+This sample shows basic usage of MSMQ as a transport for NServiceBus.
+The application sends an empty message to itself, via the MSMQ transport, and writes to the console when the message is received.

 ### Configuration

-snippet: ConfigureRabbit
+snippet: ConfigureMsmq

-The username and password can also be configured via the connection string.
-If these are not present, the connection string effectively defaults to `host=localhost;username=guest;password=guest`.
+Other settings such as DeadLetterQueue, Journal behavior, etc., can also be configured via the [connection string](/nservicebus/msmq/connection-strings.md).